AndersDeath/diary2/000-current.md

 # 05 August - Saturday - Yerevan - 310 day of immigration

 I feel good today.
 The don't feel any bad stuff after surgery.
 Yesterday it was hard.
 Nevermind.
 We were in Gurmenia today again.
 The crousanne, I don't know how to write down this word, was nice.
-I also checked my eyes and tomorrow
+I also checked my eyes and tomorrow I will get new glasses.